 Satisfactory Academic Progress

 Missouri Valley College is required to establish standards for measuring Satisfactory Academic Progress (SAP) in order for students to be eligible for Title IV aid in accordance with the Higher Education Act of 1965, as amended by Congress.

 The Financial Aid Office monitors SAP for all students at the end of each payment period in which they are enrolled (fall, spring, and summer).
 Students who enroll in the summer term will have their SAP evaluated at the end of the summer payment period.
 In general, SAP is reviewed in December, May, and August.

 Students are expected to make reasonable academic progress toward obtaining a degree or certificate as a condition to be eligible for federal, state, and certain institutional financial aid.
 A student's entire academic history, as recorded on their academic record with MVC, is reviewed at the end of each semester as a requirement of timely progression toward graduation - regardless of having received financial aid or not in the past for that course work.

 SAP requires financial aid recipients to meet each of the following three components:

-- Minimum 2.0 cumulative MVC grade point average
+- MVC grade point average as outlined below

 - Satisfactorily earn at least 67% of cumulative credit hours attempted

 - Complete a degree program within the maximum time frame of credit hours allowed

 One way in which SAP is measured, is through the student's cumulative grade point average (GPA) calculated at the end of each completed term of attendance.
-Students must maintain a minimum 2.0 cumulative GPA in order to be considered maintaining SAP.
+Students must maintain the following cumulative GPA to be considered maintaining SAP:

 Information on calculating GPA can be found online at the Registrar's Office web page.